UzL-ITS/pethmr.github.io/workpackages.md

 and algorithms for solving them have been designed, they will be implemented respectively in Work packages 2 and 3.

-**WP Lead:** This work package is led by IFIS.

-**Result:** Provision of modeling techniques as well as architectures and algorithms for WP 2 and 3; metrics and experiments for evaluating the results of vulnerability tests performed.

 <a name=wp2></a>

 ## Work package 2: Smart Honeypot and data collection (SHoP)